ycdxsb/PocOrExp_in_Github/2025/README.md

 - [https://github.com/mrk336/Cluster-Chaos-Exploiting-CVE-2025-59359-for-Kubernetes-Takeover](https://github.com/mrk336/Cluster-Chaos-Exploiting-CVE-2025-59359-for-Kubernetes-Takeover) :  ![starts](https://img.shields.io/github/stars/mrk336/Cluster-Chaos-Exploiting-CVE-2025-59359-for-Kubernetes-Takeover.svg) ![forks](https://img.shields.io/github/forks/mrk336/Cluster-Chaos-Exploiting-CVE-2025-59359-for-Kubernetes-Takeover.svg)

 ## CVE-2025-59342
  esm.sh is a nobuild content delivery network(CDN) for modern web development.
 In 136 and earlier, a path-traversal flaw in the handling of the X-Zone-Id HTTP header allows an attacker to cause the application to write files outside the intended storage location.
 The header value is used to build a filesystem path but is not properly canonicalized or restricted to the application’s storage base directory.
 As a result, supplying ../ sequences in X-Zone-Id causes files to be written to arbitrary directories.
+Version 136.1 contains a patch.